GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 You can find the grid us.nc also in the *tutorial* directory of your GMT installation.
-Using :doc:`grdinfo` we find that the data ranges from about 1000m to about 4300m so we make a CPT file accordingly:
+Using :doc:`grdinfo` we find that the data ranges from about 1000m to about 4300m so we make a CPT accordingly:

    ::